Aragon High School: History

 Aragon High School was established in 1961 to accommodate development and population growth in San Mateo.
 The campus is located in the affluent Foothill Terrace neighborhood to the north of State Route 92 and west of State Route 82 (El Camino Real), on the border with the town of Hillsborough.

 Campus

 Aragon's campus surrounds a grassy center court, which is also home to the school's swimming pool.
 The main office, attendance office, and guidance, college, and career center are located west of center court.
 To the north and south are A-E halls, which contain a majority of the classrooms.
 To the east are the school's two gyms.
 In 2012, the Career Technical Education (CTE) building was completed, which houses biotech labs, a robotics shop, and a media arts classroom.
 In 2013, a new 600-seat theater was completed.
 Aragon's campus includes eight tennis courts, softball field, baseball field, track and football field, and two basketball courts.
+To the north of the softball field is Baywood Elementary School.
+In 2025 to 2026, new rows of operational solar panels built above the main student parking lot were completed.